MediRound: Multi-Round Entity-Level Reasoning Segmentation in Medical Images: MR-MedSeg

 In \textit{Step 1}, we manually select appropriate medical entities according to the five types of multi-round medical interaction scenarios illustrated in Figure \ref{fig:dataset_overview}.
 Specifically, we traverse the SA-Med2D-20M dataset \cite{sam_med_2d_20m} and identify sub-datasets that meet the criteria of each scenario.
 From these selected sub-datasets, we further manually select the medical entities that best match the five designed interaction settings.
-The high-quality images, masks, and labels from SA-Med2D-20M serve as the foundation for MR-MedSeg, greatly reducing the effort required for data pre-processing and annotation.
-Next, in \textit{Step 2}, we construct diverse inter-entity relationships for the selected medical entities based on the entity relationships defined across five scenarios, employing a hybrid strategy that combines\textit{ manual annotation} with \textit{GPT-5–based generation}.
+MR-MedSeg is built upon the curated image, mask, and label annotations of SA-Med2D-20M, which substantially alleviates the burden of data cleaning, preprocessing, and manual annotation.
+Next, in \textit{Step 2}, we construct diverse inter-entity relationships for the selected medical entities based on the entity relationships defined across five scenarios, employing a hybrid strategy that combines \textit{manual annotation} with \textit{GPT-5-based generation}.
 Notably, when generating relationships that are independent of image information, such as biological or anatomical attributes shared among medical entities which are generally consistent across images, we omit the reference to the image context.
 In contrast, when generating relationships that depend on image information, such as the relative spatial positions of anatomical structures that vary between images, we explicitly incorporate the corresponding image context to ensure both accuracy and contextual relevance.
-Subsequently, in \textit{Step 3}, we employ GPT-5 \cite{gpt-4} to transform each entity relationship into 50–80 diverse yet semantically equivalent templates.
+Subsequently, in \textit{Step 3}, we employ GPT-5 \cite{gpt-5} to transform each entity relationship into 50–80 diverse yet semantically equivalent templates.
 The corresponding medical entities are then manually integrated into these templates to construct the initial version of the multi-round medical segmentation data.
 Finally, we perform an additional automatic refinement process using GPT-5 to further enhance the fluency and accuracy of the generated dialogues.
 Moreover, we engage three inspectors with professional medical expertise to screen and filter the data in MR-MedSeg, thereby maximizing the validity and reliability of the dataset.